Sample Assignment on Employee Engagement

 Outside factors may influence engagement:

 On the basis of employee retention and employee satisfaction surveys it has been observed that various factors outside of the organisation impact employee engagement.
 Various factors such as the unemployment rate, the mortgage crisis, the cost of living, and the family issues affect employee’s emotions towards their organisations.
-For instance, at times of high unemployment rate, employees experience a feeling of emotional bond towards their organisations for offering them with a job (Lencioni, 2011).
+For instance, at times of high unemployment rate, employees experience a feeling of emotional bond towards their organisations for offering them a job (Lencioni, 2011).

 High levels of engagement may not prohibit turnover: